otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/07-env-variables-vercel-micro-frontends.md

 export default Button;
 ```

-This is a simple button component that will be exposed by the **micro-frontend-two** micro frontend.
+This simple button component will be exposed by the **micro-frontend-two** micro frontend.

 ---